-To the extent that there would be a timing difference between the incurrence and the recovery of such costs from the relevant authorities, such costs must be pre-financed by the TSO and, consequently, may temporarily impact the cash flow of the Issuer.
+To the extent that there would be a timing difference between the incurrence and the recovery of such costs from the relevant authorities, the difference is either prefinanced by the Issuer or leads to an excess of recovered amounts and, consequently, may temporarily impact the cash flow of the Issuer.
+The current volatile energy markets may render a correct anticipation of the estimated costs for each of these public service obligations more challenging.